-First up a reminder you can join my Street Team at street team.
+First up this month a reminder you can join my Street Team at street team.
 All are welcome.

 Free copies of SILENTLY IN THE NIGHT and MILIJUN are still available to review for members of the team.
 All you have to do is ask!